mead/heat-ldap/README.md

 1. an openstack tennancy with sufficient instance and volume quota.  ideally empty.
 1. an open-rc.sh file for the tennancy above
 1. a deployment node (I use an instance running 16.04) or laptop etc to work from.
+1. a functioning ssh-agent.  if you don't know what that is, you'll need to.
+1. understand openstack images, default usernames etc

 ## testing
 1. `openstack stack list` should work but show no existing stacks